mlswg/mls-protocol/draft-ietf-mls-protocol.md

      `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.

-* Generate a new ClientInitKey for the Committer's own leaf, with a `parent_hash` extension.
-Store it in the ratchet tree and assign it to the `client_init_key` field in the Commit object.
+* Generate a new KeyPackage for the Committer's own leaf, with a `parent_hash` extension.
+Store it in the ratchet tree and assign it to the `key_package` field in the Commit object.

 * Construct an MLSPlaintext object containing the Commit object.
 Use the `commit_secret` to advance the key schedule and compute the `confirmation`